Great Horned Owl

 The round-shaped eggs are laid at intervals, as often as every other day, with 2 to 6 being the average number.
 Owls begin to incubate the eggs from the time the first one is laid, so the young hatch at intervals and a nest may contain young of different ages and sizes.
 Both the male and female care for the nest, incubate the eggs, feed the young, and defend the home territory against intruders.
 The young remain in the nest until they are 9-10 weeks old and are able to fly.
 Afterwards, they follow the parents about and are fed by them until they can fend for themselves.

 The Great Horned Owl is said to be one of the fiercest of the birds of prey.
 Eastern ones are known to be more aggressive than the western representatives.
 This raptor has been known to drive Bald Eagles away from its nest.

 Their vocalizations include the very distinctive low, hooting, who-who-whowhoho-whoo-whoo.
-The female voice is usually lower and deeper in tone that the males’.
+The male voice is usually lower and deeper in tone than the females’.
 They will become much more vocal while courting.

 The tufts of feathers on top of the owl’s head, which are called “horns” are not part of the ear apparatus, but they can be raised or lowered as an indicator of the owl’s mood and can be used in communicating with another owl.